VEckardt/IntegrityDocs/README.md

 - there is just a limited list of attributes extracted, for example for fields
 - not all W&D objects are scanned yet, but the most important
 - none of the SI or MKS Domain object is exported (primarily because of the expected data volume)
+- the "deploy" reporting is no more supported since 10.5 or so